PRICE FOR A PUPPY

 Below is our Purchase Contract, for Your Review

-Seller warranties the puppy to be in healthy and sound condition, at the time of sale.
-Puppy will have received his/her first parvo vaccine, a booster parvo, and other age appropriate vaccines and will have been dewormed at 2, 4, 6 and 8 weeks of age , and will have been examined at 7 1/2 weeks off age, by our veterinarian at South March Vet Clinic, in Berthoud, CO.
+This Breeder/Seller guarantees your puppy to be in healthy and sound condition, at the time of sale.
+Puppy will have received his/her first 5-Way age appropriate vaccine, will have been dewormed at 2, 4, 6 and 8 weeks of age , and will have been examined at 7 1/2 weeks off age, by our veterinarian at South March Vet Clinic, in Berthoud, CO.

 Buyer has 72 hours to have the puppy examined by a licensed veterinarian for the pup's general health from the date of pickup.
 Failure to do so will result in any and all warranties being cancelled.
-Seller accepts no liability for any communicable diseases after 72 hours from when the puppy leaves the possession of the Seller.
-If puppy does not pass the general health exam, Buyer agrees to notify breeder within the 72 hour window and provide a copy of the original signed licensed veterinary statement of health.
+Breeder accepts no liability for any communicable diseases after 72 hours from when the puppy leaves the possession of the Breeder.
+If puppy does not pass the general health exam, Buyer agrees to notify Breeder within the 72 hour window and provide a copy of the original signed licensed veterinary statement of health.
 Health guarantee does not cover any parasite, internal or external condition, as this is a treatable condition.
-Buyer may choose a different puppy from the same litter (if there are any left), get a puppy from another litter , or have their money refunded (minus the $200.00 deposit).
-It is always suggested to have your vet check a stool sample, of your pup.
-It is highly recommended that when you take your puppy in for his exam, that you take in fecal sample, so a test can be run on it, to see if there are any parasites.
-Although our puppies are on a strict de-worming schedule, at 2, 4, 6 and 8 weeks, it is still possible for them to have parasites in their stool.
-This is easily treatable, and should be treated, as soon as possible.
+Buyer may choose a different puppy from the same litter (if there are any left), get a puppy from another litter or have their money refunded (minus the $200.00 deposit).

-Seller is in no way responsible for any vet bills incurred after puppy/dog leaves the care of Warren's Colorado Mini Aussies / Marshel and Ann Warren.
+Breeder is in no way responsible for any vet bills incurred after puppy/dog leaves the care of Warren's Colorado Mini Aussies/Marshel and Ann Warren.
 Any and all veterinary costs are the responsibility of the buyer.
 Warren's Colorado Mini Aussies guarantee the health of your puppy, for the period of one year, having to do with it's breeding, and will work, on an individual basis with purchaser, if any problem arises, to the best of our ability, for the period of one year.

 This contract is under the jurisdiction of Larimer County in the State of Colorado.
 In the event of any dispute, the parties mutually agree that the dispute will be settled under the jurisdiction of Larimer County, Colorado.
 Any and all attorney fees will be paid in full by the Buyer.